Micronauts: Animation

 In 1998, AGE, Annex Entertainment, Gribouille and Kaleidoscope Media Group planned to produce a Micronauts animated series starting with a five-part miniseries to air on the Sci Fi Channel in Fall of 1998, followed by a syndicated 26 episode Micronauts animated series for 1999, with action figures and a Marvel tie-in comic announced.
 The project was later cancelled.

-Boulder Media Limited (a subsidiary of Hasbro Studios) planned to develop a new Micronauts animated series but has long since been delayed.
-The status of the series is currently unknown due to the closure of Allspark Animation in 2020 and the live-action film being pulled from schedule.
-In 2022, Hasbro sold Boulder Media to Australian media company Princess Pictures.
+Boulder Media Limited (a then-subsidiary of Hasbro Studios) announced it was developing a Micronauts animated series in 2018, with a projected release date of 2019.
+52 half-hour episodes were fully produced, with production concluding in January 2020, but as with the planned live-action movie, the series' release was quietly cancelled.
+There has been no official announcement regarding its failure to release or its future; executive producer and head writer Eric Rogers has stated that he has received no information from Hasbro on the fate of the show, and has speculated that it was turned into a tax write-off.
+Other sources refuted this, claiming that Hasbro still hoped to release the series in conjunction with a potential live-action project in the future.
+The entire series was later anonymously leaked onto the internet in July 2025.